Frequently Asked Questions

-9. Will salaries and benefits change when we move to the new hospital?
+9. Will salaries and benefits change when we move to the new medical center?

-10. Which unions will be in the new hospital?
+10. Which unions will be in the new medical center?

 We don’t know this yet.
 This is something that the unions, working in conjunction with the National Labor Relations Board (NLRB), will have to work out.
 Our goal is to have a committed, experienced workforce so we can provide the best care anywhere!

-11. Who will be the management staff at the new hospital and how will they
+11. Who will be the management staff at the new medical center and how will they be selected?

-Yes, the design takes into consideration expansion within the footprint of the hospital.
+Yes, the design takes into consideration expansion within the footprint of the medical center.
 Spaces are being designed with future expansion, if necessary, in mind.
 In addition, the placement of the building on the property footprint takes into consideration building expansion if that becomes necessary.

-There will be a 1,500 space parking garage located across the street from the hospital.
+There will be a parking garage located across the street from the medical center.
 This garage is being built through a partnership with Oneida County and the City of Utica.
-(And, note the rumors that this garage is being built for a future casino are not true.)
 There are also multiple surface parking lots planned.
 Parking assignments will occur as plans are finalized.

-The new hospital will be secular.
+The new medical center will be secular.
 It will be, as is MVHS, a place for all faiths to worship as they desire.
 There will be a new, very beautiful chapel that will accommodate all faiths and religions.

 There is a lot of work ahead on this very issue.
 The goal is to bring the best of both hospitals into a single culture.
 This will take time and effort.
 We are just now talking about how to facilitate a process that will result in developing the best culture to support the best patient care possible.
 More to come on this.

 Eminent domain is a legal process in which the government or its agencies can take private property (with reimbursement, of course) for the public good.
-Let’s separate the two building projects downtown: the hospital and the parking garage.
-As for the footprint under the hospital, all but three properties have negotiated agreements with MVHS.
-The remaining three are under active negotiations.
-That’s positive.
-We’ve been working with those building owners and local government to assist in securing new properties.
-In fact, some have already moved into new buildings.
 MVHS cannot exercise eminent domain.
-If that were to become an issue for the property involving the hospital site, the City of Utica would be responsible.
-As for the land under the parking garage, several properties have negotiated sales terms, but there are a few hold outs that have indicated they will not sell.
-In that case, the Oneida County government has the authority to exercise eminent domain.
+If eminent domain is needed for properties under the medical center and it's surrounding areas, the City of Utica would be responsible.
+As for the land under the parking garage, the Oneida County government will be the entity to exercise eminent domain.

 Examples of when eminent domain would come into play would be to make way for a road or public park, or to provide housing for disadvantaged persons – or in this case, to make way for a new healthcare resource in Utica.
 The United States and New York Constitutions requires that owners are paid fair compensation their property is taken through eminent domain.

-18. Will the new hospital create traffic problems in Downtown Utica?
+17. Will the new medical center create traffic problems in Downtown Utica?

 That question has been asked a lot.
-The answer is no. First, the work being done on the highway system and the roads supporting downtown Utica are being designed with the new hospital in mind.
+The answer is no. First, the work being done on the highway system and the roads supporting downtown Utica are being designed with the new medical center in mind.
 Secondly, DOT has been involved all along and conducted exhaustive studies.
-The hospital area will require some specific modifications to turn lanes to accommodate hospital traffic.
+The medical center area will require some specific modifications to turn lanes to accommodate traffic.

-19. Can the fire department handle the size of the new hospital?
+18. Can the fire department handle the size of the new medical center?

 Yes.
-The hospital, at nine stories tall, would not be the tallest/largest structure in the City.
+The medical center, at nine stories tall, would not be the tallest/largest structure in the City.

-Most elderly individuals who seek care at a hospital are driven to the facility by a caregiver, family member or friend.
-Those who are driving someone to the hospital will find that it will be quite an easy trip.
-They will be able to pull right up to the hospital, drop the patient off, and then head to the garage to park.
-We do understand, however, that we will need to ensure that our communities, our employees and our patients are familiar with the quickest route to the hospital and will do mailings and other supportive education to ensure we get off to a good start.
+Most elderly individuals who seek care at a medical center are driven to the facility by a caregiver, family member or friend.
+Those who are driving someone to the medical center will find that it will be quite an easy trip.
+They will be able to pull right up to the medical center, drop the patient off, and then head to the garage to park.
+We do understand, however, that we will need to ensure that our communities, our employees and our patients are familiar with the quickest route to the medical center and will do mailings and other supportive education to ensure we get off to a good start.
 Signage will be very important as well.

-22. Wouldn’t it be easier and cheaper to build a hospital out of town (not in Downtown Utica)?
+20. Wouldn’t it be easier and cheaper to build a medical center out of town (not in Downtown Utica)?

 We have already begun to draw funds from the grant, and we do not believe the grant is in any jeopardy.
-We remain very involved with our state partners and meet with them twice a month.
 The process of receiving the grant money so far has been very smooth.

-24. What happens if the hospital isn’t built?
+22. What happens if the medical center isn’t built?